Stimulation of the cornea should elicit a direct and indirect or consensual response (opposite eye).

 Lightly touching the cornea with a cotton or tissue handkerchief produces a rapid bilateral blink reflex.

-Touching the sclera or eyelashes, touching the glabellar regions (glabellar blink reflex), presenting a flash of light, or stimulating the supraorbital nerve induce a less rapid but reliable response.
+Touching the sclera or eyelashes, connecting the glabellar regions (glabellar blink reflex), presenting a flash of light, or stimulating the supraorbital nerve induce a less rapid but reliable response.

-Anatomically, the afferent corneal V1 fibers can synapse within the trigeminal spinal nucleus as well as the main sensory nucleus.
+Anatomically, the afferent corneal V1 fibers can synapse within the trigeminal spinal nucleus and the principal sensory nucleus.

-The neurons project bilaterally to the facial nuclear neurons, which in turn provide input to the orbicularis oculi muscles.
+The neurons project bilaterally to the facial nuclear neurons, which provide input to the orbicularis oculi muscles.

 The corneal reflex may be diminished in several disorders involving the trigeminal nerve, ganglion, or brainstem nuclei; These include posterior fossa and cerebellum angle tumors, multiple sclerosis, and brain stem strokes (especially Wallenberg syndrome).